Anandhi (actress)

-Anandhi (born Rakshita; 10 December 1996) is an Indian actress who primarily appears in Tamil and Telugu films.
-After her debut in the Telugu film Bus Stop (2012), she appeared in Vetrimaaran's Tamil production Poriyaalan and Prabhu Solomon's Kayal (2014).
-She won Special Prize for Kayal at the Tamil Nadu State Film Awards.
+Anandhi (born Rakshita; 9 December 1992) is an Indian actress who primarily appears in Tamil and Telugu films.
+After her debut in the Telugu film Bus Stop (2012), she appeared in Vetrimaaran's Tamil production Poriyaalan (2014).
+The same year she got her major breakthrough with Prabhu Solomon's Kayal (2014) by which she is recognized as Kayal Anandhi.
+She also won Special Prize for Kayal at the Tamil Nadu State Film Awards.

 Early life

-Anandhi was born on 10 December 1996 in a Telugu family in Warangal, Telangana.
+Anandhi was born in a Telugu family in Warangal, Telangana.

 Career

 Anandhi made her debut with Maruthi's coming-of-age film Bus Stop (2012).
-Critics responded positively.
-Her next film, Priyathama Neevachata Kushalama, opened in March 2013 to negative reviews, though a critic claimed that "the saving grace for the film is performance of the lead pair - Varun Sandesh and Hasika", adding that Hasika "looks traditional and has put up a decent show as well."
+Her next film, Priyathama Neevachata Kushalama, opened in March 2013 to negative reviews, though a critic claimed that "the saving grace for the film is the performance of the lead pair - Varun Sandesh and Hasika", adding that Hasika "looks traditional and has put up a decent show as well."

-Anandhi was next seen in Vijay Maddala's next directorial venture Green Signal, where she appeared alongside newcomer Revanth, though the film garnered negative reviews.
-In early 2013, she had also signed on to appear in the Tamil film, Poriyaalan alongside Harish Kalyan, written by Manimaran.
+She had also signed on to appear in the Tamil film, Poriyaalan (2014) alongside Harish Kalyan, written by Manimaran.
 During production, the scope of the film became larger after it was announced that director Vetrimaaran had chosen to invest in the venture as a co-producer.

 Anandhi appeared in Prabhu Solomon's directorial venture Kayal, in which she plays the title role.
 The director decided to rechristen her as Anandhi from Rakshita for the film, and she was selected after auditioning twice before impressing Solomon.
 Her performance received praise.
 She was nominated for several Best Debut Actress awards for 2014, including at the Vijay Awards.